My Car Is Leaking Oil From The Front: What Could Possibly Go Wrong?

 • Leaking brake fluid or CV joint grease can resemble an engine oil leak up front.

-My Personal Experience With Oil Leaking From The Front Of The Car
+What is My Personal Experience With Oil Leaking From Car’s Front?

 I removed the old gasket, cleaned the mating surfaces, applied a new bead of RTV sealant, and installed an OEM pan gasket.
 The quick fix only cost $15 in parts.
 My uncle was relieved I diagnosed the problem and he didn’t have to pay a mechanic.